MicrosoftDocs/azure-devops-docs/docs/test/reference-tcm.md

   The simplicity of Excel reports (of just using drag and drop of dimensions or measures) is one of the main reasons why you will see a lot more out-of-the-box reports for Excel rather than Reporting Services based reports.

-## What are the different Test related measures in the Analysis Services cube that I can use to create my custom test reports?
+## What are the different Test-related measures in the Analysis Services cube that I can use to create my custom test reports?

-All the test related measures present in the Analysis Services cube are shown below:
+All the test-related measures present in the Analysis Services cube are shown below:

 ![clip_image016](media/tcm-reporting/tcm-16.png)